regmtait/HullArtCircle/_posts/2018-07-10-summer-closing.markdown

 excerpt: Wednesday 26 July will be the last studio meeting before summer.
 ---

-This date will also be the last ever studio at Endeavour before we relocate to an alternative space after summer in September.
+This date will also be the last ever studio at Endeavour before we relocate to an alternative space for Monday evenings after summer in September.

 We'll continue to meet and sketch outdoors on Thursdays during summer.